MalickMuzamil/Rivio/README.md

 ---

-“Design is intelligence made visible.” – Alina Wheeler
+“Design is intelligence made visible.”